hpdnnr7/Prework/README.md

 The following **optional** features are implemented:

-* [ ] UI animations
+* [X] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [ ] Using locale-specific currency and currency thousands separators.
 * [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!

+I also created an Settings screen in where I plan to allow the users to change the tip prices.
+Even though I was not able to create these settings, I was able to update the functionalization of the screen switching mechanism which I thought I should share in the demo process.

 ## Video Walkthrough